asphaltzipper/azi-odoo-modules/azi_mrp_repair/README.rst

 ====================
 * Override `action_repair_done` in order to separate `stock.move` values in different methods
 * Modify tree view of `repair.order`
+* For Remove lines, make the default destination "Stock"

 Installation
 ============